 This course 39LQ leads to PGCE (M) QTS.
-Further clarity on the significance of teacher training qualifications can be found here.
+The significance of teacher training qualifications.

-This course is run by the West London Teaching School Alliance (WLTSA) as Provider (in partnership with (and accredited by) the University of Roehampton.
+This course is run by the West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) the University of Roehampton.
+We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

-WLTSA enables you to choose your host school at application.
-Later, if there is a teaching vacancy in your host school and they want to retain you, you can be employed fairly seamlessly the following year without the post being advertised.
+WLTSA enables you to choose your host school.
+Later, if there is a teaching vacancy in and they want to retain you, you can be employed fairly seamlessly the following year without the post being advertised.
 By becoming a WLTSA trainee, all our other secondary schools could also employ you this way and we operate a pool.

 Our aim is to produce exceptional teachers who can remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.

-Having chosen your main host school with WLTSA, you would attend the same university sessions with those who had applied through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
+You would enrol at the university and attend the same university sessions with those who had applied through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
 WLTSA selects a second contrasting school for your ‘away’ placement.

 The course provides includes a range of lectures, workshops and tutorials, and classroom experience.